 In order to color my encaustic medium I use pure powder pigments ( have a proper ventilation when you are using pigments, wear a mask and gloves too as some may be toxic to handle).
 One of my most favorite materials are the R&F pigments sticks, which are highly pigmented and which can be added effortlessly to your molten medium, try them if you can, they are divine to use and the colors are rich and vibrant.
 I have also added the Pearl Ex pigments which are beautifully iridescent and which can also be added to your encaustic medium.

 I would recommend you get friendly with your local DIY shop and have MDF or plywood cut to size at a very affordable price.
-Alternatively, here is what you can find mounted birch wood panels online, which are so lovely to paint on.
+Alternatively, you can find mounted birch wood panels online, which are so lovely to paint on.

 Do you still have queries?

 I will be delighted helping you out, to the best of my ability of course !
 You can contact me here.